 In this free PDF, you will also find a notable chapter supporting the work of a leader on yourself.
 And in it, among other things, an orderly process of collecting feedback about yourself.

-Of course, it is based on adequately formulated questions.
+Of course, all are based on adequately formulated questions.

 This is also the space where you can find a comprehensive description of the Situational Leadership Style developed by Ken Blanchard.

-You will find the explanation of employee readiness stages and the respective leadership styles you apply to manage this readiness.
+You will find the explanation of employee readiness stages and the respective leadership styles you apply to manage this readiness to achieve its full potential.

 See also: